jpritikin/coach/content/docs/services/pa-ifs.md

 {{% details "Why psilomethoxin?
 Do you work with any other substances?" %}}
-MAPS has put enormous resources into making MDMA an FDA approved medicine for psychedelic-assisted psychotherapy.[^mdma-history] I suspect psilomethoxin may be even better than MDMA.
+MAPS has put enormous resources into making MDMA an FDA approved medicine for psychedelic-assisted psychotherapy.[^mdma-history] I suspect psilomethoxin may be even better than MDMA for this application.
 I am not aware of any potentially superior substances.
 {{% /details %}}